alxiang/docs/setup_mac.md

 git clone --recurse-submodules --remote-submodules https://github.com/yale-sean/social_sim_ros social_sim_ros
 ```

-- Build the Docker container
+- Navigate up to the 'sim_ws' folder and build the Docker container

 ```
+cd ~/sim_ws
 ./container build rosmac
 ```

-Note: building is only required on the first run or if the docker container changes, so in future runs, this step can be skipped.
+Note: The Docker Desktop application should be running during these steps.
+Further, building is only required on the first run or if the docker container changes, so in future runs, this step can be skipped.

 - Start the containers with